GeorgeWBoo/kottans-frontend/README.md

 It seems like all the aforementioned commands are very basic and useful, so I'm gonna use all of them where needed.

-Also, I have created a number of flashcards on [memecode](https://www.memcode.com/courses/3389) to better memorize these commands.
+I have also created the 'Version Control with Git [Udacity] set of flashcards on [memecode](https://www.memcode.com/users/1823) to better memorize all of these GIT commands.